 Scam is indeed a major source of income in the trading scene.
 Unlike all the "Forex Autopilots", "Trading Robots" or "Expert Advisors" sold on various websites, Zorro's included stategies are based on sound math and don't fake profitability with biased backtests or martingale methods.
 Their algorithms are not 'secret', but explained in the included trading course.
 Anyone can test and verify them.

 Where does the money come from that I earn with Zorro?

 From two sources.
 One is the price movement of the asset, which can generate (or destroy) money out of nothing.
 The second source is other trader's losses.
 A good part of your income could thus be sponsored by investment banks, hedge funds, or other big financial institutions that employ traders.

-Zorro version 1.54 was released for public beta test and is available on the download page.
+Zorro version 1.54 was released and is available on the download page.
 This version contains a system for simulating and trading options and futures, functions to load and access databases from Yahoo™ and Quandl™, arbitrary-format CSV import, a season indicator, as well as many other exciting new features.
 The complete feature list can be found on the What's New page.

 A comparison table of Zorro vs. TradeStation™ vs. Metatrader™ can be found on the FAQ page.